brucou/movie-search-app/article/article.md

 | debouncing | ... |

 In both cases, we are able to fairly quickly identify the part of the machine impacted by the changes and implement the modification of the behaviour.
+How would you do the other ones?

 ### Document clearly and economically the interface behaviour
 Arguably the state machine for promise we visualized earlier is a useful support to explain